anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 For more detailed information, refer to the [Databricks documentation](https://docs.microsoft.com/azure/databricks/clusters/configure#cluster-configurations).

-To give the Databricks platform access to _Anovos_, you need to create shell script that is executed upon cluster initialization and fetches the package from PyPI.
+To give the Databricks platform access to _Anovos_, you need to create a shell script that is executed upon cluster initialization and fetches the package from PyPI.

 The `anovos_packages.sh` script contains just one line: